Metalwork

 Soda Blasting:

 This finishing process works in a similar way to abrasive blasting.
 The major difference is that baking soda is applied onto the surface of the material instead of abrasive media.
-This process is effective in removing grease, oil, rust, paint and other surface contaminants.
+This process is effective in removing grease, oil, rust, paint, and other surface contaminants.
 Soda blasting also offers a gentler cleaning action than abrasive blasting.
 For these reasons, it is usually employed on surfaces that are vulnerable to scratching.

 Case Hardening:

 This process helps to protect a metal surface and makes it harder.
-It is a metallurgical process that adds protection through surface modification which can be achieved by one of many techniques such as carburizing, nitriding and micro-casting.
-All of these processes can offer desired hard case to a metal while the underlying metal remains relatively soft.
+It is a metallurgical process that adds protection through surface modification which can be achieved by one of many techniques such as carburizing, nitriding, and micro-casting.
+All of these processes can offer desired hard case to metal while the underlying metal remains relatively soft.
 Case hardening helps to increase the durability and wear resistance of the underlying workpiece.

 Tumble Slurry Blasting: